1962 4¢ Seattle World’s Fair

 Issue Date: April 25, 1962

 The Space Needle is pictured on U.S. #1196, to represent the 1962 World’s Fair held in Seattle, Washington.
 The Fair, also called the “Century 21 Exposition,” featured the Needle and the Alweg Monorail, which is shown on the stamp.

-The Fair was influenced by the Space Race as well as the Cold War between the Soviet Union and the United States.
+The fair ran until October 21, 1962.
 President John F. Kennedy was supposed to attend the closing ceremony in October 1962, but bowed out, saying he was suffering from a “heavy cold.”
 In reality, he was dealing with the most sensitive time in the Cuban Missile Crisis.
 The fair was a tremendous success and one of the few fairs of the era to turn a profit.
 In all, over 6 million people attended.
 The fair did a great deal to promote tourism for Seattle.
 The fair was later the setting for the Elvis movie, It Happened at the World’s Fair.